tylergaw/jribbble/README.md

 ## The Oauth Process

 To use Jribbble, you must obtain a valid [Oauth access token](http://developer.dribbble.com/v2/oauth/).
-If you need help getting a token or you want to see live examples, follow the guide at [https://jribbble.glitch.me](https://jribbble.glitch.me)
+For help getting a token and live examples, see the guide at [https://jribbble.glitch.me](https://jribbble.glitch.me)

 ## Getting Jribbble